Bioretention Basin Maintenance & Management in Queensland & Northern NSW

-With newly constructed bio basins, maintenance must be performed more regularly to ensure vegetation is establishing correctly and there are no filtration blockages occurring.
+With newly constructed bio basins, maintenance and repairs must be performed more regularly to ensure vegetation is establishing correctly and there are no filtration blockages occurring.
 Routine maintenance is suggested at least once before asset handover to the council and then regularly within the first two years after off maintenance.

 Once the system becomes more established, routine maintenance is recommended within every 3-5 years.
 These inspections and maintenance will ensure the bio basins continue to function correctly.

 Effective maintenance of a new asset includes watering plants daily for at least two weeks as well as: